 “Let’s say, you have a 288-piece order,” says Jeff Fiorucci, inventor and president, Slant Engineering, Baltimore.
 “After you’re done with the printing, you need another six hours just to apply the heat seal numbers.”

 “I wanted to find a way to work smarter and be more efficient, and that’s how I came up with the concept for The Stampinator.
 It allows us to eliminate that second step,” he says.

 The result is a press attachment that functions as an inline heat seal press.
 Weighing only 75 pounds, it is held in place by the front or rear frame clamps.
 The temperature can be set anywhere between 32 degrees F and 600 degrees F. When used on an automatic press, the dwell time is determined by settings on the print head.
-(A manual press version is in the works) The pressure is determined by the off contact of the print head.
+The pressure is determined by the off contact of the print head.
 When the mechanism comes down, it cures the ink and seals the transfer all at once.
 The job is done, and the shirt never has to leave the press.

 What Fiorucci has learned — having used the invention in his own shop for the past three years, printing more than 80,000 units — is for most plastisol inks, with the temperature set between 320 and 325 degrees F, the print will fully cure in seven seconds.

 It doesn’t take much imagination to realize how much faster this makes the production of sports uniforms.
 Let’s consider the sequence of printing a typical order, which is a two-color team name with a number.

 “The first step is to lay down your transfer number using a spray adhesive.
 We use an embroidery spray adhesive, because it contains a low amount of starch.
 This keeps it in place while the shirt is being screen printed.”